MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-passwordless-migration.md

 ---
-title: Connect to and query Azure SQL Database using .NET and the Microsoft.Data.SqlClient library
+title: Migrate an application to use passwordless connections with Azure SQL Database
-description: Learn how to connect to a database in Azure SQL Database and query data using .NET
+description: Learn how to connect to migrate an application to use passwordless connections with Azure SQL Database
 author: alexwolfmsft
 ms.author: alexwolf
 ms.custom: passwordless-dotnet